robudexIT/awsdevopsproject/sdlc automation/project01/README.md

 3. Clone the GitHub Repository: Clone the GitHub repository from this link (https://github.com/robudexIT/awsdevopsproject.git) and navigate to 'awsdevopsproject/sdlc automation/project01'.
 This directory will be your working directory for this project.

-4. Create a Launch Configuration with the following settings:
+4. Create a Launch Template with the following settings:

 - AMI: **ubuntu server 20.04**
 - Instance Type: **t2.micro**